arm61/pylj/docs/source/molecular-dynamics.md

 ## Forces

 The force on a pair is minus the slope of the pair energy, which the previous chapter plotted.
 The net force on a particle is the sum of the pair forces from every other particle, each pointing along the line between them.
-The configuration does that sum:
+The configuration does that sum.
+The code below is pylj's own, shown as it is in the source.
+The annotations after the colons, such as `NDArray[np.float64]`, and the return type after the arrow, document the types; they are not something you type to use the function.

 ```{literalinclude} ../../pylj/configuration.py
 :pyobject: Configuration.forces